Christos Floros

-Christos Floros (born 13 November 1993) is a Greek-born Luxembourgish entrepreneur, architect, author, and civil rights advocate.
+Christos Floros (born 13 November 1993) is a Greek-born Luxembourgish entrepreneur and politician of the Democratic Party (DP).

-Floros is known for founding the civic movement Change for Luxembourg, Change for Europe, which focuses on voter engagement and democratic participation in Luxembourg.
-He has participated in public discussions on voting rights for foreign residents and the role of social media in political communication.

 Biography

 Early life

 Floros was born in Athens, Greece, in 1993 and moved to Luxembourg with his parents in 1994.
 His father, who had previously worked for the European Commission in the 1980s, decided to relocate the family to Luxembourg.

 Floros attended the European School, Luxembourg I, where he served as President of the Pupils' Committee.

 Education

 Floros studied architecture at Oxford Brookes University in Oxford, and completed a master's degree in Architecture, European Urbanisation and Globalisation at the University of Luxembourg.
 He also undertook studies at Harvard University and the Pratt Institute.

 Between 2015 and 2018, Floros trained as an actor at the East 15 Acting School of the University of Essex, where he wrote his first play, Generation Z or Uncertainty of a Scattered Mind.

 Professional career

 After graduating from the East 15 Acting School, Floros worked as an actor in London, appearing primarily in stage productions.

 Between 2022 and 2023, he worked for RTL in Luxembourg, covering news and political topics.
 He also produced and hosted Conversations with Christos, a series of interviews with Luxembourgish public figures, including Vice-President of the European Parliament Marc Angel, former Deputy Prime Minister Colette Flesch, and Mayor of Luxembourg City Lydie Polfer.
 His work at RTL frequently addressed immigration and integration issues in Luxembourg.

 As of 2023, Floros has worked in Luxembourg’s technology sector and in social media analytics.

-In 2025, Floros announced that he was leading Project Monnet, an initiative aimed at developing a European social media platform.
+In 2025, Floros announced that he was leading Monnett, an initiative aimed at developing a European social media platform.
 According to Floros, the project seeks to challenge Meta Platforms’ dominance in online social networks.